GoogleChrome/web.dev/src/site/content/en/blog/building-a-media-scroller-component/index.md

 ### Focus

-The inspiration for this component comes from it's massive popularity on TVs, App Stores, and more.
+The inspiration for this component comes from its massive popularity on TVs, in App Stores, and more.
 Many video game platforms use a media scroller very similar to this one, as their primary home screen layout.
 Focus is a huge UX moment here, not just a small addition.
 Imagine using this media scroller from your couch with a remote, give that interaction some small enhancements: